PoorBillionaire/Windows-Prefetch-Parser/README.md

 * Specify a single prefetch file or a directory of prefetch files
 * Automatic version detection - no specification required by the user
 * On-the-fly type 30 (Windows 10) decompression and parsing
+* Sort a directory of Prefetch files by last execution time
 * (Mostly) cross-platform: Windows 10 prefetch files must be parsed from a Windows workstation using this script.
 All others have been tested on both Windows and Linux

 ###Note: Version 30 (Windows 10)